elixir-europe/rdmkit/pages/national_resources/TEMPLATE_resources.md

     registry: <!---REPLACE THIS with the name of the registry--->
     url: <!---REPLACE THIS with the url of your training registry or platform--->

+main_resources:
+  - <!---REPLACE THIS with the resource name--->

 national_resources:
   - name: <!---REPLACE THIS with the national resources about RDM in life sciences such as local instances of tools, guidelines or regulations--->
     description: